TheDen/badfood/README.md

 ## Contributing

-- Issues and pull requests are welcome
+- Issues and pull requests are welcome!
-- Thanks to [Deedee lee](http://github.com/deedeedeeps) for the BadFood emoji logo
+- Thanks to [Deedee lee](http://github.com/deedeedeeps) for the BadFood logo